-A prosecutor must prove the following to successfully convict a person under this statute:
+A prosecutor must prove the following to convict you under this statute successfully:

-- the defendant possessed nitrous oxide or any substance containing nitrous oxide, and
+- you possessed nitrous oxide or any substance containing nitrous oxide, and

-- the defendant did so while intending to breathe or inhale it for the purpose of becoming intoxicated or disturbing his/her senses.1
+- you did so while intending to breathe or inhale it to become intoxicated or disturb your senses.1

-Note that people are not guilty of possession of nitrous oxide by just having it on their person.
-Rather, because nitrous oxide has legitimate medical uses, people are only guilty of PC 381b if the prosecutor can show that someone:
+Note that you are not guilty of possessing nitrous oxide by just having it on your person.
+Rather, because nitrous oxide has legitimate medical uses, you are only guilty of PC 381b if the prosecutor can show that you:

 - possessed nitrous oxide, and

 - intended to use it as a recreational drug.2

 This statute also makes it a crime to be under the influence of nitrous oxide.
 You are guilty of this offense if you:

 - are under the influence of nitrous oxide or a substance containing nitrous oxide,

 - are not under the influence of nitrous oxide because it was administered as part of medical, surgical, or dental care.3